-It is possible to protect both V{BUS} and WALL from overvoltage damage with several additional components, as shown in Figure 7.
+It is possible to protect both $V{BUS}$ and WALL from overvoltage damage with several additional components, as shown in Figure 5.
 Schottky diodes D1 and D2 pass the larger of V1 and V2 to R1 and OVSENS.
-If either V1 or V2 exceeds 6V plus $V{F(SCHOTTKY)}$, OVGATE will be pulled to GND and both the WALL and USB inputs will be protected.
+If either V1 or V2 exceeds 6V plus $V_F$ (SCHOTTKY), OVGATE will be pulled to GND and both the WALL and USB inputs will be protected.
 Each input is protected up to the drain-source breakdown, BVDSS, of MN1 and MN2.
 R1 must also be rated for the power dissipated during maximum overvoltage.
 See the Operations section for an explanation of this calculation.
-Table 4 shows some N-channel MOSFETs that may be suitable for overvoltage protection.
+Table 4 shows some NMOS FETs that maybe suitable for overvoltage protection.

-Figure 7.
+Figure 5.
 Dual Input Overvoltage Protection